microtrain/bootcamp/CourseSyllabus.md

 This section provides links to additional reading, conversation, ebooks, videos online courses ect.
 While not required it is encouraged and expected that you will spend some time reviewing this material.

 #### Udemy
 We use Udemy as supplemental material.
 While it is not required it is encouraged to at least review the courses provided in the Additional Resources section.
-You will have access to Udemy for one year from today so event after this course is finished you can continue to learn in a structured environment.
+You will have access to Udemy until at least the end of your program so even after this course is finished you can continue to learn in a structured environment.

 #### Khan Academy
 This provides free online learning for various topics.
 This is mostly included as a review of Algebra, Geometry, etc. We do not get to heavy with these topics but any one wanting a review can do so through the links provided.